Mute-Publishing/Archive/getting-started-guide.md

 ### A. Join the Mute Zotero Group

-Groups on Zotero are collaborative 'bibliography and sources' catalogs.
+Groups on Zotero are collaborative bibliography and sources catalogs.

 1. Go to the [Zotero website](https://www.zotero.org/) and register.
 You'll need to verify your account via email and then login.
 2. On the Zotero website join the ['Mute group'](https://www.zotero.org/groups/mute).
 Navigate to the ['Group Library'](https://www.zotero.org/groups/mute/items) and you will see all the items in the group.